Full Moon Frequencies

 The moon completes its cycle roughly every 29.5 days.
 A solar eclipse occurs during a new moon, when the moon moves between the Earth and the sun, briefly dimming the light that fuels all photosynthesis.
-For a moment, shadow interrupts growth — only to restore it again.
+For a moment, shadow interrupts growth — only to restore it.

-This work has taught me: we are always growing in cycles of light and dark.
+This work, and these times, teach us that we are always growing in cycles of light and dark.

-So in celebration of the full moon — and in quiet preparation for the new moon — I’ve put together these playlists.
-Consider them sonic compost.
+In celebration of the full moon — and in quiet preparation for the new moon — I’ve put together these playlists.
+Sonic compositions for meditation and intention.
 Frequencies to usher one cycle out and invite the next in.

 Happy solar eclipse.